Reporting Results of an Environmental Due Diligence Investigation

 Unlike the abovementioned numbers, the Federal EPA also provides actionable Maximum Contaminant Levels (MCLs) as a drinking water standard.
 Consequently, Environmental Site Assessment work with groundwater testing utilizes MCLs as a basic guideline for risk assessment and reporting authority.
 Similarly, some local agencies establish their own screening and action levels for groundwater, basing on the research of the Federal EPA MCLs.

 Reporting the Results of a Phase II Environmental Site Assessment

 A Phase II Environmental Site Assessment generally includes drilling for the analysis of soil, soil gas, and groundwater.
-But these three media are not alike in terms of risk assessment and reporting obligations.
+However, these three media are not alike in terms of risk assessment and reporting obligations.

 Additional Testing to Make Sure

-- (1) the likelihood of contamination to groundwater near a potable source;
+- (1) the likelihood of contamination of groundwater near a potable source;

 - (2) there is a potential health risk to the occupants of the lot by mode of vapor intrusion; or